Center for Community Resilience

 Evidence increasingly shows that cultivating a community’s resilience is critical to its ability to bounce back from the adverse effects of disasters.
 Research also shows minority and vulnerable communities often utilize faith-based community resources to deal with health and economic challenges.
 In recent years, faith-based organizations have emerged as important settings for disaster preparedness, mitigation, and response.

-As we look at social determinants of health, the built environment, and role of communities in individual health conditions, we are purposefully engaging in research and practice opportunities that explore how we can strenghten a community’s ability to successfully face natural or man-made disasters, be resilient and provide whole, healthy communities for healthy individuals.
+As we look at social determinants of health, the built environment, and role of communities in individual health conditions, we are purposefully engaging in research and practice opportunities that explore how we can strengthen a community’s ability to successfully face natural or man-made disasters, be resilient and provide whole, healthy communities for healthy individuals.

 We strive to create resilient communities by empowering individuals to achieve wholistic transformations of their neighborhoods into therapeutic spaces that reduce vulnerabilities and ensure opportunities for residents to make healthy choices.